marinapapap/snap-frontend-task/README.md

 Ever been so eager to play snap that you couldn't possible wait long enough to find an opponent?
 Then this is the app you've been waiting for.

-As you draw cards from a deck of cards, the matches you accumulate will be calculated and displayed once all 52 cards have been drawn.
+As you draw cards from a deck, the matches you accumulate will be calculated and displayed once all 52 cards have been drawn.

 Try to beat your own record!